Bik Van der Pol

 While At Headlands

 We are working on a new project in the context of Public Knowledge in collaboration with SFMOMA and the Public Libraries’ network.
-Entitled Hurry, it’s lovely up here, this project will consider the implications of global capitalism on the citizens’ loss of public rights, struggles over the definition of democracy, and the change of communities and shared space.
-Hurry, it’s lovely up here proposes to think aloud considering that what makes a city.
+Entitled Take Part, this project will consider the implications of global capitalism on the citizens’ loss of public rights, struggles over the definition of democracy, and the change of communities and shared space.
+Take Part proposes to think aloud considering that what makes a city.
 As point of departure we link the Gold Rush to todays’ goldmine: information and the abundant growth of data with human investment of private data and time as its main accelerator.
 The city, drastically influenced by these developments, acts as venue and site of exploration, while the project will be shaped through research and dialogue in collaboration with citizens through “live action modeling,” making and speaking as a form of continuous performance.